dinaypatil-web/smartfinhub/docs/prd.md

 - Statement day and due day saved to credit card account profile
 - System displays statement date and due date reminders on dashboard
 - Payment reminders shown on credit card account detail page
-- Visual indicators for upcoming statement dates and due dates\n- **Credit Limit Alert**: System triggers alert notification when user attempts transaction that would exceed their set credit limit\n- Alert displayed before transaction confirmation to prevent overspending
+- Visual indicators for upcoming statement dates and due dates\n- **Credit Limit Alert**: System triggers alert notification when user attempts transaction that would exceed their set credit limit
+- Alert displayed before transaction confirmation to prevent overspending
 - Current available credit displayed on credit card account page and dashboard

 #### 2.2.4 Loan Account Configuration
 - Select interest rate type: Fixed or Floating
 - Input total principal loan amount
-- Auto-calculate EMI based on principal, interest rate, and tenure\n- **EMI Payment History Entry**: During loan account creation or editing, system prompts user to provide details of every EMI payment already made:
-  - EMI Payment Date: Date when each EMI was paid
+- Auto-calculate EMI based on principal, interest rate, and tenure
+- **EMI Payment History Entry**: During loan account creation or editing, system prompts user to provide details of every EMI payment already made:\n  - EMI Payment Date: Date when each EMI was paid
   - EMI Amount Paid: Actual amount paid for each EMI installment
 - User can add multiple historical EMI payment records during account setup or editing
 - **EMI Breakdown Calculation**: System automatically calculates for each EMI payment:
   - Principal Component: Portion of EMI payment applied to principal reduction
-  - Interest Component: Portion of EMI payment applied to interest charges\n- Calculation based on loan amount, interest rate, tenure, and payment date
+  - Interest Component: Portion of EMI payment applied to interest charges
+- Calculation based on loan amount, interest rate, tenure, and payment date
 - **Manual Correction of Principal and Interest**: After system calculates principal and interest breakdown for each EMI, user can manually edit and correct the principal amount and interest amount if needed
 - Manual corrections allow user to adjust for any discrepancies or special payment arrangements
 - System saves user-corrected values and uses them for all subsequent calculations
 - Corrected values reflected in loan account statement and accrued interest calculations
 - **Loan Account Statement Generation**: System generates detailed loan account statement showing:
-  - Each EMI payment with date and amount\n  - Principal and interest breakdown for each payment (including user corrections)
+  - Each EMI payment with date and amount
+  - Principal and interest breakdown for each payment (including user corrections)
   - Running balance of outstanding principal after each payment
   - Cumulative interest paid to date
   - Remaining loan balance